 My diagnosis is now rather questionable, or at least there are questions of whether I have other autoimmune diseases as well, as I have continued to show more and more symptoms, as I now have muscle and systemic involvement, as well as my joint issues.

-There have been weeks where all I can do is lye in bed, as even walking or getting up is a difficulty, but I have also had days where I am able to join in a basic ballet class.
-I like many others am riding the autoimmune roller coaster.
+There have been weeks where all I can do is lie in bed, as even walking or getting up is difficult, but I have also had days where I am able to join in a basic ballet class.
+I, like many others, am riding the autoimmune roller coaster.
 It is though that I have probably been riding unrecognised for a long time, as I have had joint problems and a have frequently been ill since the age of eight.

 I will tell you how it goes.

 Also feel free to email me if you have any questions, I am not a doctor, but I will try my best to help.
 Also if you wish to share your story, or just want a friend to join you for the ride.
 My email address is firstname.lastname@example.org